awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/how-it-works.md

 You configure and manage Greengrass core devices through AWS IoT Greengrass APIs where you create continuous software deployments\.
 For more information, see [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.

+Some features are supported on only certain platforms\.
+For more information, see [Greengrass feature compatibility by operating system](operating-system-feature-support-matrix.md)\.

 For more information about supported platforms, requirements, and downloads, see [Setting up AWS IoT Greengrass core devices](setting-up.md)\.

 <a name="core-software-license"></a>By downloading this software, you agree to the [Greengrass Core Software License Agreement](https://greengrass-release-license.s3.us-west-2.amazonaws.com/greengrass-license-v1.pdf)\.